 Benefits

 Petcam is a pain-relief medication that is often prescribed to manage the symptoms of osteoarthritis and rheumatoid arthritis in pets.
 The oral suspension is easily administered with a syringe and given after a meal.
+I’ve relied on PetCam for the last few years as my pain relief aid for my dogs.
+I gave it to Ice, Blueberry, when she was diagnosed with hemangiosarcoma, and my current fur babies, Roxy-Mae and Ragnar, after an injury or surgery.
+It definitely helps with inflammation and discomfort, and they generally fall asleep after the medication.

 Can You Give Petcam to Cats?